ac427/libvirt-k8s/README.md

 ### setup k8s master
 # Note: power off all the worker nodes except the master node

-manually ssh to master node as root, default password is `testing` generate ssh key pair and copy the id_rsa in ansible-vault by running below
+manually ssh to master node as root, default password is `passw0rd` generate ssh key pair and copy the id_rsa in ansible-vault by running below

 ```